albertllousas/mars-rover-kotlin/README.md

 # Mars rover

-## Problem description
+## Problem

 ### Description

-Develop an api that moves a rover around on a grid.
+Develop an api that moves a rover around on a grid using a command line client.

+- Command line should be
 - You will have to provide the map size
 - You will have to provide the number of obstacles and their position
 - You will have to provide the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.